raineorshine/yogini/README.md

 Yoga provides a unique scaffolding and templating system that allows your entire generator to be drive by prompts in a yoga.json file.

-Prompts drive everything in a yoga generator.
+[Inquirer](https://github.com/SBoudrias/Inquirer.js) prompts drive everything in a yoga generator.

 Sample yoga.json file: